 Scroll over the map below to see how well women are represented in their national legislatures and as executive officeholders.
 For each country, you will find the percentage of women in the lower (or singular) legislative house, the upper legislative house, the electoral system followed to select these women, and whether a gender quota has been used to advance women's representation at the national level.
 In 2020, we expanded our research to cover the history of women who have served as heads of state or government and the composition of executive cabinets around the world.

 Follow the links below this map to take a closer look at the story of women's representation in different geographic regions around the world.

-In the United States, the 2018 midterm elections heralded the largest class of women into our national legislature.
-With 102 women (now 101) in the U.S. House of Representatives, women reached a new milestone for representation and leadership.
+In the United States, the 2020 elections heralded the largest class of women into our national legislature.
+With 118 women in the U.S. House of Representatives, women reached a new milestone for representation and leadership.
 But, when this victory is set beside the longer strides women around the world are making towards parity, it is once again clear that the United States still has a long way to go.

 The Inter-Parliamentary Union tracks and ranks 193 countries for the representation of women in their national parliaments.
 After the 117th Congress was sworn in, the United States' ranking moved up, from 82nd (January 2020) to 67th in the world.
 But as new countries hold elections throughout the year, the United States' rank will continue to shift.
 Scroll through the following chart to see how the U.S. presently ranks in the world.